 There are over 4.5 million people in the Greater Boston Area and an additional 350,000 college students arriving each fall.
 The diversity is wonderful, but the noise levels are not.
 As you can imagine, with the sound of trains, buses and pedestrians, the city stays fairly noisy.
 It’s difficult to find a retirement community within the city that offers the levels of quiet you are looking for.

 Senior living communities outside of Boston in more rural areas do not experience the same noise levels.
 The Overlook is located in Charlton, MA, an area known for its tranquility.
-You’ll never have to worry about the constant buzz of traffic and chatter in this comfortable town within an hour away from major cities like Boston, Hartford and Providence.
+When you choose to live in a Boston retirement community, you may encounter quite a bit of noise in a city that seems like it never sleeps.
+However, if you decide to reside within a quaint retirement home near Boston instead, you’ll never have to worry about the constant buzz of traffic and chatter, especially in our comfortable town within an hour away from major cities like Boston, Hartford and Providence.
 When living in a smaller town, you have a much better chance of sleeping more soundly and feeling more relaxed without the overstimulating sounds or amount of light pollution that accompany a larger urban area.
 And of course, being more rested allows for a healthier lifestyle and the ability to start the day ready for exploring trails, swimming, games and so much more.

-Aside from some much needed peace and quiet, one of the best attributes to retirement living is being able to enjoy a slower pace.
+Aside from some much needed peace and quiet, one of the best attributes to retirement living is being able to enjoy a slower pace; after all, big city retirement homes, like Boston independent living communities, tend to feel like they’re always in motion.
 Studies show that winding down the pace of your lifestyle boosts energy levels and promotes heart health by lowering blood pressure.
 Life in smaller, less populated areas tends to move at a much slower pace, which can help decrease stress and worry while increasing relaxation and the feeling of contentment.

 Safety and costs

-Smaller communities, as opposed to large cities, tend to be safer with lower crime rates.
+Smaller retirement communities near Boston, as opposed to large cities, tend to be safer with lower crime rates.
 Charlton, MA, located within Worcester County, was named one of the 2015 Safest Towns in Massachusetts.

 Away from the city but close enough for trips